- Policies & Regulations

 Members of the campus ROTC may possess or carry ROTC issued firearms or weapons as part of official ROTC functions when authorized by the professor of Military Science and in strict accordance with existing military regulations.
 At no time may firearms or weapons be inside residence halls.

 What would be an example of a restricted weapon?
-The following are examples of restricted weapons: tasers that fire a projectile, knifes with a blade longer than 3 ½ inches or that have more than one sharp edge - nunchakus - metal knuckles - airsoft, pellet, or BB guns - any firearm facsimile – clubs - nights sticks - or swords.
+The following are examples of restricted weapons: tasers that fire a projectile, knifes with a blade longer than 3 ½ inches or that have more than one sharp edge - nunchakus - metal knuckles - airsoft, pellet, or BB guns - any firearm facsimile – clubs - nights sticks - or swords, slingshots or like devices.

 Can I carry a taser?
 Yes, if it does not fire a projectile.
 It is suggested that you keep it concealed, know how to use it, be aware of its limitations, and realize it can be used against you.